-The first step to qualifying a wall graphic media is to analyze and identify the surface.
-This video doesn’t select specific media for you.
-I want to give you some tips on how to properly test a wall for media compatibility.
+The first step to qualifying a wall wrapping media is to analyze and properly test the surface for media compatibility.

 Testing the Samples

 After 24 hours, examine the test samples for any lifting or curling.
-We can see that sample #1 is down very tight.
-Sample #2 has lifted in the corners and along the edges.
-Also, bubbles have formed here and the bottom edge has lifted a little.
+We can see that Sample #1 has lifted in the corners and along the top edge.
+Bubbles have formed here, and the bottom edge has also lifted a little.
 This is a good indication that the media is not compatible.

 Conducting a test like this takes a little time and patience from both you and your customer.
-However, finding a compatible product for your wall wrap is worth it!
+But finding a compatible product for your wall wrap is worth it!